Christopher-St/ForTea/README.md

-This is a temporary fork of <a href="https://github.com/MrJul/ForTea/"> ForTea</a> updated to work with ReSharper 2018.2.3.
+This is a temporary fork of the <a href="https://github.com/MrJul/ForTea/"> ForTea</a> extension for Resharper.
+Updated for Resharper 2018.2.3